Alice Kanack – Executive Director

 Violin, Fiddle, Chamber Music

 Daphne Pickens received her bachelor’s degree in violin performance at the Oberlin Conservatory of Music, where she studied with Marilyn McDonald.
-She is currently pursuing a masters degree in music education at the Eastman School of Music, with K-12 teaching certification in New York State.
+She recently completed a masters degree in music education at the Eastman School of Music, where she studied with Juliana Athayde.
 Having begun her musical studies and career at the Kanack School of Musical Artistry, Daphne has over 10 years of teaching experience.
-With strong roots in folk and classical styles, she currently performs with bands such as The Crooked North and Birch Trio.
+With strong roots in folk and classical styles, she currently performs with The Crooked North and Birch Trio.
 She has released one folk album to date with her best friend and bandmate, Casey Murray, titled To Zamir (2013).
-Daphne is also an avid composer, arranger, and visual artist.
+In addition to her roles as performer and teacher, Daphne is also an avid composer, arranger, and visual artist.
 In 2016, Daphne collaborated with the Great Bear Trio, composing and recording string parts for their album, Magic Fantasy Dream Dance.
 Her drawings are featured in Book 2 of the Creative Ability Development Series, Basslines and Fantasies (2014), by Alice Kanack.
-In her free time, Daphne enjoys spending quality time with her family, playing board games and going contra and blues dancing with friends, and creating art out of musical instruments that are broken beyond repair.
+In her free time, Daphne enjoys spending quality time with her friends and family, playing board games, knitting, attending contra and blues dances, and creating art out of broken, unusable musical instruments.

 Violin, Chamber Music